LouisePo82/Smart-Cushion-Cloud-Fog-Architecture-Portfolio/README.md

 Companion app demo:
 https://smart-cushion-app.vercel.app/live-monitor

-Full technical implementation credit belongs to the team members who developed the web platform, companion app, edge node, fog node, AI engine, and AWS Serverless cloud layer.
+Full technical implementation credit belongs to the team members who developed the web platform, companion app, edge node, fog node, AI engine, and serverless cloud layer.

-This fork is kept as a transparent portfolio record of my contribution.
-It does not claim ownership of the full technical source code.
+This fork does not claim ownership of the full source code.
+It is mainly used to show my role in the project and to keep the project visible in my academic portfolio.

 ## My Role

 **Cloud-Fog Architecture & Dashboard Contributor**

-My contribution focused on architecture discussion, fog-cloud-app data alignment, dashboard metric definition, app/dashboard review, and final presentation/demo support.

-Due to health issues during the technical implementation phase, I was not the main implementer of the AWS cloud backend.
-The final cloud implementation was completed by other team members.
+At the beginning of the project, I joined the architecture discussion and helped align the fog-cloud-app logic.

+My main contribution was not coding the final AWS cloud backend.
+Instead, I focused on the system design side, including:

+* Fog-to-cloud output direction
+* Cloud-to-app response logic
+* Dashboard metric definition
+* App/dashboard review
+* Presentation and live demo preparation

+During the technical implementation phase, I had health issues, so other team members completed the final cloud backend implementation.
+I still contributed through system review, dashboard feedback, and demo/presentation support.

 ## My Contribution Areas

 ### 1. Cloud-Fog-App Architecture Alignment

-I helped align the main responsibility of each layer:
+I helped discuss how the system should divide responsibilities across the fog, cloud, and app layers.

+The main idea was:

-* Fog: real-time local processing, posture result generation, and telemetry/event/summary output
+* Fog handles real-time local processing and posture output
-* Cloud: data storage, lightweight aggregation, AWS Lambda processing, and API response
+* Cloud stores data, performs light aggregation, and provides API responses
-* App: user-facing display layer that calls cloud APIs instead of querying the database directly

-The main idea was to keep the app simple and let the cloud return clean, UI-ready responses.
+* App displays user-friendly information from the cloud API

+A key point I supported was that the app should not query the database directly.
+The cloud should return clean and simple responses that are ready for the dashboard.

-### 2. Fog Output and Data Flow Alignment
+### 2. Fog Output and Data Flow Discussion

-I helped define the simplified fog-to-cloud output direction for team discussion, including:
+I helped align the simplified data flow from fog to cloud.

+The discussion focused on three types of records:

 * Summary records for each sitting session
 * Event records for important user-facing events
-* Low-frequency telemetry records when lightweight tracking is needed
+* Low-frequency telemetry records when needed

-This helped the team keep the data flow simple and aligned with the dashboard scope.
+This helped keep the project scope practical and suitable for a small course demo.

 ### 3. Cloud-to-App Output Design

-I contributed to the cloud-to-app output direction for dashboard use cases, especially:
+I helped define what kind of information the cloud should return to the app, especially for:

-* Dashboard summary response
+* Dashboard summary
-* Session history response
+* Session history

-The goal was to make the cloud output easy for the app to display, instead of asking the app to process raw backend data.
+The goal was to make the app easier to build and easier for users to understand.

-### 4. Dashboard Metrics Definition
+### 4. Dashboard Metrics

-I helped define the main user-facing dashboard metrics:
+I helped define the main dashboard metrics for users:

 * Total sitting time
 * Poor posture time
 * Alert count
 * Posture distribution

-The metric design focused on being easy to understand, easy to demo, and suitable for a small course project.
+These metrics were selected because they are simple, easy to explain, and useful for showing sitting behavior.

-### 5. App UI and Dashboard Review
+### 5. App and Dashboard Review

-I reviewed and gave feedback on the app/dashboard flow, especially for:
+I reviewed the app/dashboard flow and gave feedback on pages such as:

 * My Coach
 * My Insights
 * My Sessions

-The review focused on making the dashboard clearer, more user-friendly, and more connected to the wellness goal of the smart cushion system.
+My review focused on making the dashboard clearer, more supportive, and more connected to the wellness purpose of the smart cushion.

 ### 6. Presentation and Live Demo Support

-I helped refine the final presentation story and live demo flow.
+I also helped prepare the final presentation and live demo story.

+The demo flow connected:

+* Live Monitor for real-time posture
+* My Coach for daily guidance
+* My Insights for weekly behavior
+* My Sessions for session review

-The demo explanation connected the real-time Live Monitor, daily guidance in My Coach, weekly behavior in My Insights, and session review in My Sessions.
-I also helped shape the final message that the project is not only a smart cushion prototype, but a small cloud-fog wellness ecosystem.
+The final message was that this project is not only a smart cushion prototype, but a small cloud-fog wellness system that gives real-time support and long-term posture insight.

-## Note on Internal Documents
+## Note

-Some detailed specification notes and team alignment documents were prepared during the project, but they are not published in this repository.
-This README only summarizes my contribution at a portfolio level.
+Some internal notes and specification drafts were used during the project, but they are not published in this repository.
+This README only summarizes my contribution at a high level.

 ---